Register a Facility in the WEM

 Submitting the Facility Registration application

-Once Facility data is approved and effective in AEMO’s systems, the Facility Registration Change Request must be submitted and for it to include the below completed Declaration of Facility registration.
+Once Facility data is approved and effective in AEMO’s systems, the Facility Registration Change Request must be submitted and include the below completed Declaration of Facility registration.

 The Facility Registration Change Request is the final application to submit and when approved by AEMO determines the date the Facility is registered in the WEM and the date that associated market obligations commence.